cyclr/docs/pages/v2/05-application-connectors/authentication/insightly.md

 ### Get authentication details

 To authenticate your connector, you need to get the **API Key** and **API URL** from your Insightly account.
 To find these authentication values, select the user account in the top right corner of the Insightly window and go to **User Settings** > **User Settings**.
-From there you can view the API section.
+From there you can view the API section and record your API Key and API URL.

-Once logged into the Insightly site, the API key and API URL can be located via navigating to the user account in the top right corner and selecting, `User Settings > User Settings` and reviewing the API section.

-Record your API Key and API URL.

 </section>
 <section class="card">